Links and Resources About Food Recovery in San Diego Area

-- San Diego Food System Alliance - The Alliance Exit is a collaborative whose mission is to develop and maintain an equitable, healthy and sustainable food system in San Diego County.
+The San Diego Food System Alliance is a collaborative whose mission is to develop and maintain an equitable, healthy and sustainable food system in San Diego County.
 The Alliance is focused on a number of issues, including supporting local farmers and fishermen, addressing food waste, catalyzing urban agriculture, and ensuring that healthy, quality food is available for all San Diegans.

 Food that is not suitable for donation to hungry people may be valuable for farmers with animals to feed.
 For instance, many breweries in San Diego donate their spent grain to farms and dairies in the region as well as out of state.
 The Ramona Unified School District uses food scraps from schools to feed animals in the agricultural program.